e-a-w/star-wars-fansite/README.md

 ## Goals
 Your fan-site should have the following things:
- - You'll use GitHub Pages to create a fan-site about something.
-It's 1997 all over again!
- - Create a GitHub repo on your personal account named `[YOUR GITHUB USER NAME].github.io`
+ - There should be repo on your personal GitHub account named `[YOUR GITHUB USER NAME].github.io`
  - If I go to `[YOUR GITHUB USER NAME].github.io`, it should NOT give me a 404 Page ("There isn't a GitHub Pages site here.")
+ - There should be content about the thing you're fanning over.
- - It should have a README.md file.
+ - It should have a README.md file, which explains what the page does.

 ## Notes
  - There may be a situation where you make changes and it may take some time for it to appear.
 This is because of something called caching.